airbnb/javascript/react_redux/README.md

     const reservationItem = <ReservationCard />;
     ```

   - **Component Naming**: Use the filename as the component name.
 For example, `ReservationCard.tsx` should have a reference name of `ReservationCard`.
-However, for root components of a directory, use `index.tsx` as the filename and use the directory name as the component name:

     ```typescript
     // bad
-    import { Footer } from './Footer/Footer';

-    // bad
     import { Footer } from './Footer/index';

     // good
-    import { Footer } from './Footer';
+    import { Footer } from './Footer/Footer';
     ```

   - **Props Naming**: Avoid using DOM component prop names for different purposes.